 In addition to liabilities, the statement of financial position and or balance sheet will at times report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Commission currently has no deferred inflows of resources.
-All items in this category are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The Commission has two types of this item, unearned revenues and deferred revenue - pass-through funds, which arise in both the statements of net position and the governmental funds balance sheet.
+All items in this category are deferred and recognized as inflows of resources in the period that the amounts become available.